spacebanana420/aya/README.md

 Download Aya's [latest release](https://github.com/spacebanana420/aya/releases) here.

-Note: ImageMagick support is secondary and lacks some features/support compared to FFmpeg.
+Note 1: ImageMagick support is secondary and is planned to be removed in the future.
+Note 2: Wayland is not yet supported but is planned to be in a future release through the use of the grim and slurp programs (while preserving FFmpeg feature-parity).

 # How to use